yec/aloha/README.txt

 TODO
 ----

-* Refactor + improve the UI to make it work well on the back-end instead of just in the Edit module.
-Yet still keep the ability to easily integrate it with Edit's in-place editing UI.
 * BUG INTRODUCED: unable to align captioned images.
 * Improve our build of Aloha Editor, so that we can leverage Drupal's hook_library() even better.